It's Great When You're Straight...Yeah: Background

-The band were put in touch with management company Nicholl and Dime – which consisted of Nik and Gloria Nicholls – by Frantz and Weymouth.
+The band were put in touch with management company Nicholl and Dime, which consisted of Nik and Gloria Nicholls, by Frantz and Weymouth.
 Kurfirst helped to orchestrate a signing with them; the pair, though officially tour managers, were used to appear as the band's management to avoid looking like a conflict of interest for Kurfirst.
 Nicholl and Dime paid for the band to record home demos; they were unsuccessfully shopped around to multiple labels, many of whom felt it unwise to spend money on Ryder.
 Black Grape officially signed to Radioactive Records in March 1993.
-Brendan Bourke, the label's general manager, was a fan of Happy Mondays, and was planned to be that band's American manager prior to them breaking up.
+Brendan Bourke, the label's general manager, was a fan of Happy Mondays and was planned to be that band's American manager prior to them breaking up.
 The contract advance allowed Black Grape to buy equipment and book time in a recording studio.
 As the heads of Radioactive were impressed by the recordings they had up to this point, they gave Black Grape more money.
 Demo sessions continued into early 1994; around this time, Mittler and Wright returned to Intastella.
-Kermit's former bandmate and Ruthless Rap Assassins drummer Ged Lynch, alongside Paul "Wags" Wagstaff of Paris Angels, were recruited.
+Kermit's former bandmate and Ruthless Rap Assassins drummer Ged Lynch, along with Paul "Wags" Wagstaff of Paris Angels, were recruited.